 Specifies the use of SSL encryption when communicating with the server.
 Only necessary if the cluster is configured to use SSL encryption for the external ports.
 See Section D, “Using CLI Commands with SSL” for more information.

 Specifies that existing records with a matching primary key are updated, rather than being rejected.
 By default, kafkaloader attempts to create new records.
 The --update flag lets you load updates to existing records — and create new records where the primary key does not already exist.
 To use --update, the table must have a primary key.

 Specifies the username to use when connecting to the database.
 You must specify a username and password if security is enabled for the database.

 The following example starts the kafkaloader to read messages from the voltdb_customer topic on the Kafka broker quebkr:9092, inserting the resulting records into the CUSTOMER table in the VoltDB cluster that includes the servers dbsvr1, dbsvr2, and dbsvr3.
-The process will continue, regardless of errors, until connection to the VoltDB database is lost or the user explicitly ends the process.
+The process will continue, regardless of errors, until the user explicitly ends the process.

 $ kafkaloader --maxerrors=0 customer \ --brokers=quebkr:2181 --topic=voltdb_customer \ --host=dbsvr1,dbsvr2,dbsvr3